hassantahhan/ec2recovery/README.md

 ## Overview
-Do you know how much EC2 resiliency you have built in your AWS account?<br/>
+Do you know how much EC2 resiliency you have built in your AWS account?
 Do you know how many EC2 instances in your environment can recover from an underlying host issue or corrupted file system?<br/>

 This is an AWS Lambda function written in Python that can help you gauge the EC2 fault tolerance in your AWS account.
 The check counts EC2 instances that are configured with CloudWatch auto recovery alarms and EC2 instances associated with Auto Scaling Groups.
 It reports the EC2 recovery ratio across all EC2 instances in running status hosted in the same AWS account and AWS region where the the Lambda function is deployed.<br/>